 Computing and Mathematical Sciences

-CMS/ACM 107.
+CMS/ACM/IDS 107.
 Linear Analysis with Applications.
 12 units (3-3-6); first term.
-Prerequisites: ACM 104 or equivalent, Ma 1b or equivalent.
+Prerequisites: ACM/IDS 104 or equivalent, Ma 1 b or equivalent.
 Covers the basic algebraic, geometric, and topological properties of normed linear spaces, inner-product spaces, and linear maps.
 Emphasis is placed both on rigorous mathematical development and on applications to control theory, data analysis and partial differential equations.
 Instructor: Stuart.

-CMS/ACM 113.
+CMS/ACM/IDS 113.
 Mathematical Optimization.
-9 units (3-0-6); first term.
-Prerequisites: ACM 95/100 ab, ACM 11, or instructor’s permission.
-Corequisite: It is suggested that students take ACM 104 concurrently.
+12 units (3-0-9); first term.
+Prerequisites: ACM 95/100 ab, ACM 11, ACM/IDS 104, or instructor’s permission.
 This class studies mathematical optimization from the viewpoint of convexity.
 Topics covered include duality and representation of convex sets; linear and semidefinite programming; connections to discrete, network, and robust optimization; relaxation methods for intractable problems; as well as applications to problems arising in graphs and networks, information theory, control, signal processing, and other engineering disciplines.
 Instructor: Chandrasekaran.

-CMS/ACM/EE 117.
+CMS/ACM/EE/IDS 117.
 Probability and Random Processes.
 12 units (3-0-9); first term.
-Prerequisites: ACM 104 and ACM/EE 116.
+Prerequisites: ACM/IDS 104, ACM/EE/IDS 116, Ma 108 b, ACM/IDS 101 ab or equivalent.
 The course will start with a quick reminder on probability spaces, discrete and continuous random variables.
 It will cover the following core topics: branching processes, Poisson processes, limit theorems, Gaussian variables, vectors, spaces, processes and measures, the Brownian motion, Gaussian learning, game theory and decision theory (finite state space), martingales (concentration, convergence, Doob’s inequalities, optional/optimal stopping, Snell’s envelope), large deviations (introduction, if time permits).
 Instructor: Owhadi.

-CMS/CS/CNS/EE 155.
-Machine Learning Data Mining.
+CMS/CS/CNS/EE/IDS 155.
+Machine Learning & Data Mining.
 12 units (3-3-6); second term.
-Prerequisites: background in algorithms and statistics (CS/CNS/EE/NB 154 or CS/CNS/EE 156 a or instructor’s permission).
+Prerequisites: CS/CNS/EE 156 a.
+Having a sufficient background in algorithms, linear algebra, calculus, probability, and statistics, is highly recommended.
 This course will cover popular methods in machine learning and data mining, with an emphasis on developing a working understanding of how to apply these methods in practice.
-This course will also cover core foundational concepts underpinning and motivating modern machine learning and data mining approaches.
-This course will be research-oriented, and will cover recent research developments.
-Instructor: Yue.
+The course will focus on basic foundational concepts underpinning and motivating modern machine learning and data mining approaches.
+We will also discuss recent research developments Instructor: Yue.

 CMS 290 abc.
 Computing and Mathematical Sciences Colloquium.
 1 unit; first, second, third terms.
 Registration is limited to graduate students in the CMS department only.
 This course is a research seminar course covering topics at the intersection of mathematics, computation, and their applications.
 Students are asked to attend one seminar per week (from any seminar series on campus) on topics related to computing and mathematical sciences.
 This course is a requirement for first-year PhD students in the CMS department.
 Instructor: Staff.